 10. Anywhere in Provence!

-There is no dearth of picturesque locations in Provence.
+There is no dearth of picturesque locations for a photo session in Provence.
 It's like a gourmet platter of photogenic sceneries!

 Additional wonderful spots for photography include: Grignan, Eygalières, Le Pont du Gard, Uzès, Montpellier, Camargue, Aix en Provence, Sainte-Victoire mountain, Fontaine de Vaucluse, L'Isle-sur-la-Sorgue, Vaison la Romaine, Mont-Ventoux, Lacoste, Ménerbes, Bonnieux, Ansouis, Cucuron, Gorges du Verdon, Gréoux-les-Bains, Cassis and Calanques of Marseille...